bennygo3/SQLisDataBased/README.md

 If you would like to contribute or enhance the application, feel free to reach out to me through my email: -gobecodeme@gmail.com

-### Walkthrough Video: 27%

-* A walkthrough video that demonstrates the functionality of the employee tracker must be submitted, and a link to the video should be included in your README file.

-* The walkthrough video must show all of the technical acceptance criteria being met.

-* The walkthrough video must demonstrate how a user would invoke the application from the command line.

-* The walkthrough video must demonstrate a functional menu with the options outlined in the acceptance criteria.

-* A walkthrough video demonstrating the functionality of the application.